Winter can be beautiful—but it can also bring challenges for homeowners, especially frozen pipes.

 Thaw Out The Pipes

 Once you’ve checked over your pipes and relieved some of the pressure, it’s time to thaw them out.
-There are a number of ways you can do this depending on where the frozen pipes are located and how easily accessible they are.
+There are a number of ways you can do this, depending on where the frozen pipes are located and how easily accessible they are.

 Exposed Pipes

 If the pipe is exposed, find the area of the pipe that is frozen and slowly apply heat to the area.
-You can use things you already have around the house such as a hair dryer, portable heater, or even towels soaked in hot water.
-Or, you can use specialized electric pipe heat tape.
+You can use things you already have around the house, such as a hair dryer, portable heater, or even towels soaked in hot water—or you can use specialized electric pipe heat tape.

 Interior Pipes